Descanonge/filefinder/docs/source/usage.rst

 The method :meth:`~.Finder.get_files` simply returns a sorted list of the filenames found when scanning.
 By default the full path is returned, ie the concatenation of the root directory and the pattern part.
-It can also return the filename relative to the root directory (ie only the pattern part).
+It can also return the filename relative to the root directory (ie only the pattern part) by passing *relative=True*.

 Instead of a flat list of filenames, :meth:`~.Finder.get_files` can also arrange them in nested lists.
-To that end, one must provide the ``nested`` argument with a list that specify the order in which groups must be nested.
+To that end, one must provide the ``nested`` argument with a list that specifies the order in which groups must be nested.
 Each element of the list gives:

 * a group, by index or name, so that files be grouped together based on the